 Another reason not to install the wrong carpet in your garage is that it’s a potential fire hazard.

-Many of the fluids used in your garage are flammable, and even a tiny spark can catch fire.
+Many of the fluids in your garage are flammable, and even a tiny spark can catch fire.
 Since most common carpets are not fire-resistant, they’ll readily burn, potentially causing a fire to spread to the rest of the house.

 As you can see, putting carpet in a garage is not the quick, inexpensive garage flooring solution many people think.